bfernando1/network-labs/BGP/README.md

 topology base removed from session  BGP Notification receivedrouter bgp 65400
 ```

 ## Topology 2
-I wanted to see if this would still be the case if there were multiple AS's
+I wanted to see if this I could produce a different outcome if I increased the
-between the remote sites.
+number of AS's involved.
+I expanded from the previous topology and added 2 more
+IOSv devices and connected them using eBGP.

+This test shows that R1 can reach R4 again when R1's AS is a unique value.

 ![topology2](images/topology2.png)